-We always say, an event experience does not begin and end with the live show.
-Preparing for an on a on-site conference or meeting is a lot of work, so its important to understand how you can reap the benefits of your conference's success even after it ends.
-In this blog, we’ll give you 8 ways to repurpose your conference's experience so you can continue to build upon it's success for the months ahead.
+We always say an event experience does not begin and end with the live show.
+Preparing for an on-site conference or meeting is a lot of work, so it's important to understand how you can reap the benefits of your conference's success even after it ends.
+In this blog, we’ll give you 8 ways to repurpose your conference's experience so you can continue to build upon its success for the months ahead.

-- Events shouldn’t begin and end with the hours of the conference room.
+Events shouldn’t begin and end within the hours of the conference room.
 When you record your keynotes and breakout sessions, you can create video promos to share for your next event's marketing and promotion plan.
-If a registration page says 500 words, then consider how much you could say (or show) a prospective audience member with a clip of last years successful event.
+If a registration page says 500 words, then consider how much you could say (or show) a prospective audience member with a clip of last year's successful event.
 Simply put, your conference's experience should go beyond closing the on-site doors.

-- Crop the event recordings into snackable video clips to promote on social media.
-Statistics show that people are 50% more likely to watch a 2 minute video than to read 1 webpage of content.
-Adding video to your confernece marketing plan may be just what you need boost attendence next year.
+Crop the event recordings into snackable video clips to promote on social media.
+Statistics show that people are 50% more likely to watch a 2-minute video than to read 1 webpage of content.
+Adding video to your conference marketing plan may be just what you need to boost attendance next year.

 Build a library of content from the recordings of your onsite event.
 If you had a live audience, then there is more of a chance that you would have a larger OnDemand audience, regardless of whether you host the full event, or segments of it.